AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an error when connecting to Microsoft CRM using web API.
 The error message has been removed since functionalities were not impacted.
 * Fixed a tracking log deduplication issue when the mid server was set as a relay between tracking and marketing servers.
 (NEO-36285)
 * Fixed a regression which prevented Vault from being used as a specific code store.
+* Fixed an issue which prevented you from using variables in an **Enrichment** workflow activity when the incoming transition was from an FDA data source.

 ## ![](assets/do-not-localize/red_2.png) Release 21.1.3 - Build 9330 {#release-21-1-3-build-9330}